Strands game

 Strands game strategy tips that make strands unlimited more useful.

-The best strands game strategy is usually to chase structure before vocabulary.
-Look for long routes near the perimeter, because a spangram must touch 2 opposite edges.
-Once you suspect the category word, use it to test related answers that could fill the rest of the board.
-This top-down method works better than random tracing because a strands game is built as one connected system, not as unrelated hidden words.
+Chase structure before vocabulary.
+Look for long perimeter routes—a spangram must touch two opposite edges.
+Once you suspect the category word, test related answers to fill the rest of the board.

 Tip 1